 However, MFA is not impenetrable.
 In one of the more publicized hacks of 2022, an MFA fatigue attack exposed Uber’s confidential data.
 This tactic is becoming more common for threat actors, especially as stolen credentials rise in volume and use in initial attack methods.

-MFA fatigue refers to the overload of prompts or notifications the victim would receive via MFA applications.
+MFA fatigue, also referred to as prompt bombing, push bombing, notification fatigue, or MFA fatigue attack, refers to the overload of prompts or notifications a victim receives via MFA applications during the attack.
 This technique only works if the threat actor already has the credentials of a targeted account from a previous compromise such as phishing, credential replay, brute forcing, or password spraying.

 Once the threat actor has a victim’s credentials, they start requesting approval for sign-in from the victim’s MFA application.
 The goal for the threat actor here is to repeatedly spam push notifications to the target’s phone requesting sign-in approval in the hopes that the target might believe there’s an issue with the MFA application and eventually approve a request to make the notifications stop.
 Once this happens, the threat actor gets access to everything the MFA application protects.

-Push notification requests are designed for minimal user friction, allowing a user to quickly click “yes/allow” on a request making this attack technique possible.
+- Adjust or remove MFA notifications completely.
+If your organization uses a prompt where a user just has to hit “yes” on the prompt, consider changing it.
 Most MFA providers will allow you to disable push notification requests as a verification method and use a challenge & response or time-based one-time password verification method instead for increased security.

-For the current highest level of MFA security, we recommend implementing WebAuthn in your environment if your applications and devices are compatible.
-Check with your authentication provider for details on how to configure WebAuthn for your environment.
+- Explore implementing WebAuthn for MFA.
+For the current highest level of MFA security, your organization should consider adding WebAuthn in your environment if your applications and devices are compatible.